camipozas/product-insights-dashboard/README.md

 npm run check
 ```

-> ![NOTE] We don't need environment variables for this project.
+> [!NOTE] We don't need environment variables for this project.

 ## Key Decisions